RiyanshKarani011235/Python-daemons/README.md

 # Python-daemons

-Some python daemons I use day to day to make my life easier.
+These are some demon processes that start running in background everytime I log in to my computer, to automate simple recurring tasks that I do everyday.